SDS-237-Data-Ethnography/portfolio/enrichment/README.md

 ### Option 4: Double Community Labor

-> Earn 8 community labor points by October 30.
+> Earn 8 community labor points by March 9.
 Earn an additional 8 community labor points by the end of the semester.

 ### Option 5: *Cooking Data* Reflection